kevinslin/kevin-public/vault/r.books.lean-startup.md

 - in org, how to protect parent org from startup? manager will feel threatened

 ### epilogue
-- [] frederick winsolw taylor's principles of scientific management
+- frederick winsolw taylor's principles of scientific management #todo
 - **see forest vanishing but can't see minds being wasted** #analogy
 - nothing quite so useless as doing with great efficiency what should not be done at all, peter drucker #quote
 - 100 years, what techniques and believes will seem outlandish and stupid